reinhardt/writing/Chrysanthemum/fallen-angel-en.md

 Going the rest of the way on horseback would save precious time.
 She hesitated only a second to consider whether she could trust him, then she climbed up behind him.
 There was no way to tell his intentions, but if he meant her harm she was out of luck anyway - he had a horse and she was alone in the wilderness.
 Better to sit right next to him than five feet below.
 And for what it was worth, there was a knife in the first aid kit.

 The horse sped up to a gallop and carried them over a patch of open space with hardly any vegetation.
-She almost held on to the stranger's hips, then thought better of it.
+She considered holding on to the stranger's hips, then thought better of it.
 It occurred to her that she didn't know his name yet.
 “I'm Silk, by the way.”

 “Call me Fischer.”
 The wind was rushing past them, but he was close enough that she could understand him clearly.
 “So, are you following some guidance as well, or what are you doing out here?”

 “I want to see if I can help.
 I have some medical training.”

 He nodded, or maybe his head was just bobbing along with the mare's motion.
 They rode on in silence for a few minutes.
 Then they reached another rise, and they saw it.
-It was about 50 feet long and half as wide at the centre.
+It was about fifty feet long and half as wide at the centre.
 It was divided into two vaguely cone-shaped sections, connected at their bases - possibly front and rear.
 Its surface was mostly black, though part of it seemed to be soot and dirt, with some metallic silver visible beneath it.
 It had at least one big dent, and countless smaller cracks and scratches, but it was still in one piece.
 It was lying inside a crater twice as wide as the thing was long.

 Fischer gasped and made some sign over his breast with his right hand.
 “It's one of them.”
 His voice was hoarse.
 “It's one of the Petals.”